 A student must successfully complete the general requirements for graduation in either the catalog in effect at the time of admission or in a subsequent one.
 A student out of school more than two years must re-enter under the catalog in force at that time.
-Transfers see pages 26-27.
+Transfer students see pages 31-32.

 A student desiring a second undergraduate degree from Ouachita must be admitted to candidacy by the dean of the appropriate school.
 At least thirty additional hours beyond those required for the first degree must be completed, and any additional requirements must be met to the dean's satisfaction.
 The second degree cannot be the same as the first, and a different major must be designated.
-All hours for the second degree will be waived.
+All hours for the second degree must be taken in residence, but the sixty hour residence requirement for earning a baccalaureate degree will be waived.